panr/hugo-theme-terminal/README.md

   # With this option you don't have to put the `cover` param in a front-matter.
   autoCover = true

+  # Provide a string as a date format.
+By default, 2006-01-02.
+See https://pkg.go.dev/github.com/vigneshuvi/GoDateFormat "Constants and Placeholders" for more information.
+  dateFormat = "01-02-2006"

   # set post to show the last updated
   # If you use git, you can set `enableGitInfo` to `true` and then post will automatically get the last updated
   showLastUpdated = false